maxnd/mxMarkEdit/README.md

 **Version 1.3.2**

 - In the grid, added the shortcut `Meta + Opt + C` to copy the bibliographic key in the clipboard among curly brackets.
-- Bugs fixing: the bibliography manager didn't work as expected.
+- Bugs fixing: the bibliography manager didn’t work as expected.
 - Bugs fixing: the file search form was not available.

 **Version 1.3.1**